 Product-led growth (PLG) is a buyer-focused growth model that relies on the product itself as the main driver of customer acquisition and conversion.

-Businesses that adopt a PLG strategy are able to grow faster and more sustainably by building a pipeline of users who are interested in their products and likely to convert into paying customers.
+Businesses that adopt a PLG strategy are able to achieve faster sustainable b2b growth by building a pipeline of users who are interested in their products and likely to convert into paying customers.

 This model is commonly associated with “freemium” tools, lead magnets, and free trials, but it is so much more than that.
 The goal with PLG is to meet the demands of the buyer, which means creating a product they’ll love then marketing that product directly to those same users.